 Situated five minutes from our door, Brumbys Creek is supplied with clean, cool water from Great Lake in the Central Highlands via the Poatina Power Station.

-There is a very wide variety of fishing to be found along its course with some beautiful freestone sections and a series of three weirs that fan the water out into weedy broadwaters, lagoons and braided streamlets.
+There is a wide variety of fishing to be found along its course with some beautiful freestone sections and a series of three weirs that can that fan the water out into weedy broadwaters, lagoons, and braided streamlets.

 Brumbys Creek has an exceptional population of wild brown trout and provides entertaining fishing throughout the entire season.
 The excellent water quality of Brumbys supports an enormous food supply and consequently the brown trout thrive.